Showing posts with label stroller friendly hikes. Show all posts

 Nearby:

-For those seeking a more intense hike, the Mt.
-Rose Summit Trail (10.7 miles) is just a few minutes back toward Reno and is well worth the effort for its stunning views.
+For those seeking a more intense hike, parking for the Mt.
+Rose Peak Trail (10.7 miles) is just a few minutes back toward Reno.
+For a more relaxed adventure, people like to take an out and back hike to the waterfall (5 miles total).

 Notes